guilhermegobbo/GOOG-STOCK-PRED/README.md

 # STOCK-MARKET-PRED
-Web Application with Flask and Prediction of GOOG Stock Market with LSTM.
+Prediction of GOOG Stock Market with LSTM and Web Application with Flask.